 Has anarchy existed before?

-Anarchists endlessly get asked if anarchy has ever existed, and if it has ever worked.
+Anarchists often get asked if anarchy has ever existed, and if it has ever worked.
 On one level, the question seems ironic.
 When do they think the state has “worked” before?
-These people who think we can somehow reform the state and turn it into a tool for social justice are, unlike anarchists, as this chapter will show, the ones who have no history to back up their claims.
+These people who think we can somehow reform the state and turn it into a tool for social justice are, unlike anarchists, as this post will show, the ones who have no history to back up their claims.

 It has been argued anarchy is wherever people do things without being forced to.
 Consider Butler Shaffer’s argument.

 I am often asked if anarchy has ever existed in our world, to which I answer: almost all of your daily behavior is an anarchistic expression.
 How you deal with your neighbors, coworkers, fellow customers in shopping malls or grocery stores, is often determined by subtle processes of negotiation and cooperation.
 Social pressures, unrelated to statutory enactments, influence our behavior on crowded freeways or grocery checkout lines.
 If we dealt with our colleagues at work in the same coercive and threatening manner by which the state insists on dealing with us, our employment would be immediately terminated.
 We would soon be without friends were we to demand that they adhere to specific behavioral standards that we had mandated for their lives.

 Should you come over to our home for a visit, you will not be taxed, searched, required to show a passport or driver’s license, fined, jailed, threatened, handcuffed, or prohibited from leaving.
 I suspect that your relationships with your friends are conducted on the same basis of mutual respect.
 In short, virtually all of our dealings with friends and strangers alike are grounded in practices that are peaceful, voluntary, and devoid of coercion.

 Anarchy works every day as we interact with the people around us.
 But, admittedly, it does not get to the heart of the question: can a society exist without a state?